Advertisement

 1 / 7

-Using sunscreen is one basic way to protect yourself from the sun’s damaging UV (ultraviolet) rays—and skin cancer.
+Using sunscreen is one important way to protect yourself from the sun’s damaging UV (ultraviolet) rays—and skin cancer.
 But there’s something else you can do: a skin self-exam.
-These at-home exams can catch early signs of skin trouble—and earlier detection of skin cancer means better outcomes.
+These at-home exams can catch early signs of skin problems—and earlier detection of skin cancer means better outcomes.
 Yet the results of a 2015 survey by the American Academy of Dermatology (AAD) showed that 50 percent of men and 35 percent of women didn’t know how to check their skin, and only half said they did self-exams.
-Admittedly, some parts of your body can be tricky to examine.
+While some parts of your body can be tricky to examine, skin self-exams are something you can do at home for earlier detection of skin problems such as skin cancer.
 Click through to discover household items you can use to make the job a little easier.

 woman in towel looking in the mirror in her bedroom doing a self exam for skin cancer